nd-crane/trusted_ke/nel/genre/README.md

 6. Run the script to output the GENRE Results
    1. `pip install pandas`
    2. `python3.8 genre_faa.py`

+7. Use genre_reformat.ipynb to do post-processing on results

 Results are in the data/results/genre folder
 ----------------------------